Roinflam/BattleCorrection/README.md

 Minecraft Forge Mod

-Change the way and value during battle, more suitable for RPG gameplay!
+Change the way and difficulty in battle, more suitable for RPG games!